Faculty and Staff Retirement Plan -- 403(b)

 What is a Required Minimum Distribution (RMD)?

-- The IRS requires that, after a certain point, you begin to withdrawals from your 403(b) retirement plan account.
+- The IRS requires that, after a certain point, you begin to withdraw from your 403(b) retirement plan account.

 - Money contributed and growing after 1986 has minimum distributions rules by April 1 of the year following the year in which you attain age 70 1/2, or following the year in which you retire, whichever is later.